PurpleKingdomGames/ultraviolet/README.md

 - You cannot inline external `val`s.
 - You can inline external `def`s into your code, but:
   - A def that is essentially a call by reference val such as `inline def x = 1.0f` will have it's value inlined.
-  - A def that is a function, laid out like a method e.g. `inline def foo(c: Int): Int = c + 1` will be embedded as a function called `foo` as expected, but the argument `c` will be ignored, and the value passed will be inlined.
-Bit weird!
+  - A def that is a function, laid out like a method e.g. `inline def foo(c: Int): Int = c + 1` will be inlined.
-  - A def that is a lambda, however, will be embedded with a new name and will work exactly as you'd expect, recommend you do this! `inline def foo: Int => Int = c => c + 1`
+  - A def that is an anonymous function will be embedded with a new name and will work exactly as you'd expect, i.e. `inline def foo: Int => Int = c => c + 1`